 (this information was taken from my local Derbyshire NHS Community Health info on Hyperventilation Syndrome, and it is great that they recognise it).

 Any and every system in the body can be affected.
-Here is a more detailed list, not everyone has the same symptoms, genetics also plays a part.

 2) Hyperventilation depletes the tissues of oxygen

 a.
 Low levels of CO2 stop release of oxygen from the blood

 Short of breath?
 Breathe less!
 Says Dr Myhill, well known CFS expert.

 “Many patients, particularly asthma patients, but also CFS patients, have a sensation that they are not getting enough oxygen to their tissues.
 Their response to this is to breathe more deeply.
 However blood cannot become more than 100% saturated with oxygen.
 All that happens is that more carbon dioxide is washed out of the blood.
 This makes oxygen cling more fiercely to haemoglobin in red blood cells and therefore oxygen delivery to the tissues is made worse!
 Paradoxically, to improve oxygen supply to the tissues you have to breathe less!
 Breathing less increases carbon dioxide levels and improves oxygen delivery.”

 b) Low levels of CO2 reduce blood flow to the brain